fpert041/Evolva/README.md

 ### ISSUES:

 - At the moment it compiles and runs in Max, but I am having troubles stabilizing the 2ndary thread (mutexes, safe termination etc):
-    * If I uncomment the methods that should produce the PHENOTYPE I have a full compilation but Max crashes (probably due to a pointer issue since it simply shuts down without an error log)
-    * If I implement the full threading system as I thought it may need to run, Max crashes too
+    * If I implement the full threading system (mutex - safe), as I thought it may need to run, Max crashes
-    * At present, the comments where I placed //<<<<<<<< after the line, are the ones I need but which make the program crash if uncommented
+    * At present, I would like to integrate the comments where I placed // <<<<<<<< after the line - Note: they are commented out because make the program crash if uncommented
-    * The issues are most probably under the hood, so I will have to follow these methods/instructions and see what actually causes the bug

 - In "Evolva::threaded_function(...)":